tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - What makes me lose track of time?
   - Where do I get greater returns than the average person?
   - What comes naturally to me?
+  - **What is making this behavior hard to do?** Fogg has found in his research that our answer will involve at least one of five factors which he calls the Ability Factors:
+    - Do you have enough time to do the behavior?
+    - Do you have enough money to do the behavior?
+    - Are you physically capable of doing the behavior?
+    - Does the behavior require a lot of creative or mental energy?
+    - Does the behavior fit into your current routine, or does it require you to make adjustments?

 - There are two ways to be a world-class performer.
   - Train until you rise to the top 1% of people in your field.